mnaufalfm/propos_api/README.md

 # propos_api
 API for Propos Application.
-Develop by using Go Language and MongoDB for database
+Developed by using Go Language and MongoDB for database

 Cara Menggunakan:
 1. Install MongoDB dan Go terlebih dahulu